 At the indicated time and place, the home is auctioned.
 If no bids are made or the minimum is not met, it becomes a “Real Estate Owned” home – this means that the bank now owns the property.
 The bank will then put the home on the open market.
 If the bid is met, the home becomes the property of the highest bidder within seven days.

 To distressed Arizona homeowners, the idea of saving your home by declaring bankruptcy seems too good to be true.
 But it’s not.

-Of course there are exceptions.
-If you are losing your home because you have lost your job or your income has otherwise permanently decreased – due to divorce, disability, wage cuts or any other reason – bankruptcy cannot help you stay in a home you can no longer afford.
+Of course, there are exceptions.
+If you are losing your home because you have lost your job or your income has otherwise permanently decreased – due to divorce, disability, personal injury, wage cuts or any other reason – bankruptcy cannot help you stay in a home you can no longer afford.

 If you can keep making payments, it is important to consider what chapter of bankruptcy you should file.
 Chapter 7 bankruptcy allows you to wipe out all unsecured debt, which gives most homeowners enough breathing room to continue making mortgage payments.
 As long as the equity in your home is worth less than the Arizona exemption amount you will be allowed to keep your home.